mullerow/mullerow/README.md

 ### CODING != JUST A JOB ♟️

-## the first version of our accessibility app (Abled) is ready.  <a href="https://abledapp.netlify.app/">here you can try out the published app</a> . <a href="https://github.com/coding-bootcamps-eu/final-project-2024-01-accessibility">Link to the repository </a>
+## the first version of our accessibility app (Abled) is ready.
+* <a href="https://abledapp.netlify.app/">here you can try out the published app</a>
+*  <a href="https://github.com/coding-bootcamps-eu/final-project-2024-01-accessibility">Link to the repository </a>
+(The app is still under development and is constantly being expanded )